rasheedamir/fmu/README.md

 7. [Serve-prod]: Serve the distribution webapp, this provide quick preview of the client application
 8. [Build]: Assemble the application for distribution

-Coding standards
+####Coding standards
 1. Folders and files are organized based on functionality and not by type
 2. Immediately Invoked Function Expression (IIFE) for more consistent code structure
 3. Jshint
 4. Functionalities are devided in different modules
 5. Services and controllers exposes its API before everything else specific implementations, avoid anonymous function declarations for better readability and consistentcy

-Setup
+####Setup
 1. Install node using installer from http://nodejs.org/
 2. Install bower with `npm install -g bower` from commandline
 3. Navigate to the application rootfolder and run `npm install` to fetch all nodejs build dependencies. `sudo` might be required on OSX and Linux
 4. Run `bower install` to fetch all app-dependencies
 5. run `gulp` to build and wire all dependencies and make sure everything is ok
 6. Now the application should have all required dependencies and can be run, either with both client- and backend-application using maven commands further down or with only client-application with `gulp serve` or `gulp serve-prod`.
+#####NOTE
-NOTE: When serving the application using gulp all rest requests are proxied to the defined backend server URL with the key `backendServerUrl` defined in `GulpConfig.js` file.
+When serving the application using gulp all rest requests are proxied to the defined backend server URL with the key `backendServerUrl` defined in `GulpConfig.js` file.
 Depending on where the application is running from this should be changed accordingly.

 ###Other